Naeem-Akhter/percona-postgres/contrib/pg_tde/documentation/docs/command-line-tools.md

    * `pg_tde.dat`,
    * `pg_tde_keyrings`

-`pg_waldump` will not try to decrypt WAL if not set.
+`pg_waldump` will not try to decrypt WAL if WAL is not set.

 ## pg_checksums

-`pg_checksums` is not able to calculate checksums for encrypted files.
+[`pg_checksums` :octicons-link-external-16:](https://www.postgresql.org/docs/current/app-pgchecksums.html) cannot calculate checksums for encrypted files.
-It skips encrypted files, and reports this in the output.
+It skips encrypted files and reports this in the output.